Skip to main content

 }'

-Apply to a specific agent:
+Agent-level (applies to a specific agent):

 curl -X POST https://api.swarmd.ai/relay/v1/policy-bindings \